eliranwong/ChromeOSLinux/development/python_gtk3.md

 # Setup

+Try:

+> pip3 install PyGObject

+If the pip package cannot be installed, use:

 > sudo apt install -y python-gi-dev

-> pip3 install PyGObject

 # Examples